InformaticsMatters/fragmentor-k8s-orchestration/README.md

     $ export AWS_ACCESS_KEY_ID=?????
     $ export AWS_SECRET_ACCESS_KEY=?????

-    $ PLAY=standardise
+You _name_ the play to run using our playbook's `fp_play` variable.
+In this example we're running the **standardise** play: -

-    $ ansible-playbook site-fragmentor.yaml -e fp_play=${PLAY}
+    $ ansible-playbook site-player.yaml -e fp_play=standardise

-As the fragmentor plays can take a considerable time to run the playbook you run here does not wait for the result - you need to inspect the control Pod yourself to check on the play's progress.
+As the plays can take a considerable time to run the `site-player` playbook does not wait for the result - you need to inspect the _player_ Pod yourself to check on the its progress.

 ## Cheat-sheet
 With a parameter like th following (xchem/dsip) you should be